Roads & Transport Authority (Dubai): Metro, buses and trams ridership

 RTA is a sole public transportation service provider which includes the Dubai Metro, Dubai Tram, Abras, Dubai Bus, Dubai Water Bus, Water Taxi and Dubai Ferry along with Dubai Taxi and its authorized taxi companies.

 RTA operates approximately 1,442 buses on 107 routes, carrying almost 7 million riders on roughly 179,000 trips a month by the bus service; however the Dubai Metro is a driverless, fully automated metro rail system installed ubiquitously throughout the city.
 All trains and stations are air conditioned and equipped with and platform edge screen doors.
 The metro is divided into two lines, Red and Green; both lines together recorded a ridership of 164.3 million in 2014 as compared to 137.759 million in 2013 and 109.491 million in 2012.

-RTA launched a sophisticated automatic bus passenger counting system known as "Rasid" in 2015.
 The total ridership of Dubai's public transport reached 531.350 million in 2014.

 Some of the buses are electric.
-And some have robotic drivers.
+However, these are only run as trial as of October 2023 with route eB1 being the only Electric Bus route in trial as of now.

 Services and technology

-RTA uses one of the most advanced and smartest technologies in the world for residents of Dubai.
-It has officially launched a mobile app for all services mentioned below.
+The Roads and Transport Authority (RTA) of Dubai runs serveral services to meet Dubai residents needs.
+It has a mobile application and a dedicated website to provide access to the services listed below.